-Earlier this month Brett Wigdortz, Founder and CEO of Teach First, joined one of our officers, PC Ben Jordan on the beat in Forest Gate, London.
-In this blog he recounts the experience and reflects on the shared leadership qualities of great teachers and great frontline officers.
+Earlier this month Brett Wigdortz, Founder and CEO of Teach First, joined one of our officers, PC Bem Jordan on the beat in Forest Gate, London.
+In this blog he recounts the experience and reflects on the shared leaderchip qualities of great teachers and great frontline officers.

 During the past 14 years of working towards our shared vision, I have been fortunate enough to spend time visiting hundreds of schools in low income communities up and down the country (and many more overseas.)
 I have chatted with thousands of young people in these communities from four year olds proudly showing me their artwork, to sixth formers explaining their aspirations and dreams.
 I have visited dozens of wonderful charities and community organisations that are doing brilliant work supporting these children.
 However, I had never actually visited the homes of the young people we work with and seen first-hand the difficult conditions that some of them may face on a day to day basis.

 This changed last Wednesday when I spent nine hours shadowing Teach First ambassador, PC Ben Jordan, who is on the inaugural cohort of our sister organisation Police Now.
-Police Now was founded by Detective Inspector David Spencer and Detective Chief Inspector Tor Garnett (daughter of Teach First Vice-Patron and former Chair, Dame Julia Cleverdon) last year based on the Teach First model with the mission to “transform communities, reduce crime and increase the public’s confidence in policing by recruiting and developing outstanding and diverse individuals to be leaders in society and on the policing frontline.”
+Police Now was founded by Detective Inspector David Spencer and Detective Chief Inspector Tor Garnett (daughter of Teach First Vice-Patron and former Chair, Dame Julia Cleverdon) last year based on the Teach First model with the mission to “transform communities by recruiting, developing, and inspiring leaders in policing.”
 The two-year programme trains and places police constables who focus on community policing in low income communities in order to build safer communities.
 Two Teach First ambassadors, including Ben have joined the first cohort.

 I showed up at Forest Gate Police Station at 6:45am to meet Ben.
 He took me into the morning briefing, where my first impression was how closely it mirrored countless television shows I’ve seen through the years.
 The sergeant went through some of the suspects at large and incidents which had occurred overnight and then paired the officers together and gave out assignments.
 Ben and I were matched with another new constable and a more experienced officer who had 14 years on the force.
 After giving me a stab vest to wear under my jumper, they led me out to the car that we were to ride in.
 Extraordinarily patient, they went through the kit they carried around – pepper spray, a foldable baton, countless forms to fill out and a shoulder radio.
 We then spent the morning driving around the area responding to calls – a domestic disturbance in West Ham, an assault in Stratford, and searching for a suspect in another call.
 In the afternoon, Ben and his colleagues went around Little Illford, his patch, to keep an eye on things.
 They drove around and then walked through some of the high problem areas.
 Throughout the afternoon Ben bumped into some of his former pupils and other locals who he had gotten to know.
 It was obvious that he had a good understanding of the needs and problems of the community to help the residents live more secure lives.